qiwangrice/PhD_project_backdrive/README.md

 Add input donor sample directly to a given disease sample

 **Notes:** The input file is a comma-delimited file. \
-It contains two columns: the first one is a dieased sample and the second one is the corresponding donor sample.
+It contains two columns: the first one is a dieased sample and the second one is the corresponding donor sample.\
+This module has seven types of output files for each sample.\
+[temp]_micom_input.tsv: input files for MICOM. \
+[temp]_community.pickle: save community constructed by MICOM.

+[temp]_ko.tsv: the relative growth rate interactions between two species inferred by MICOM. \
+It can be used to calculate the bacterial interaction matrix.

+[temp] _growth_rate.tsv: the growth rates of a given community inferred by MICOM.

+[temp].micom.donor.fmt.log: log of MICOM.

+fmt_abd_[temp].txt: the last timepoint of species abundance. \
+fmt_timepoints_[temp].txt: a time series of species abundance.

 ```
 usage: bakdrive.py fmt_donor [-h] [-m MEDIUM] [-d MODEL] [-p PERCENTAGE]